disco-io/sophia/thoughts.md

 to retract the most inhospitable thorns
 to believe, patiently, in the blooms still forming
 to nurture, lovingly, even the most deformed

-# ⚲ 𑣲₍ ᐢ. .ᐢ₎ ⊹ ࣪ ˖
-*December 9, 2025*
-Alice followed the white rabbit to Wonderland.
-Neo followed the white rabbit into the Matrix.
-In each of our own lives, we too have an invisible white rabbit that we choose to follow every day.
-And in doing so, we race down winding paths, pass bewildering landscapes, hop over obstacles, and travel through changing vistas.
-But how do we know we’re not chasing the wrong rabbit?
-We don’t know the destination it’s leading us toward, or whether we’ll be happy once we arrive.
-What if we realize too late, when we’re already too far down the rabbit hole?<br><br>
-Everything I am today is a mosaic of the choices I’ve made.
-And staying committed to all of them, well, I must have had a lot of faith in the rabbit I chose to follow all those years ago. ^^ If the multiverse exists, there might even be versions of me who chased different rabbits too, and I can’t help but wonder who they became.
-But I can’t begin to imagine who I’d be if I hadn’t followed mine into my first computer science class, into color guard rehearsals, into that first ballroom lesson, or even all the way to New York.<br><br>
-Sometimes it feels like trying something new now would mean abandoning that rabbit entirely, leaving everything familiar behind and starting again at square one.
-But maybe that wouldn’t be such a bad thing.
-After all, life is too precious to spend standing still.
-We should explore as much as we can, and it’s comforting to know there are infinite rabbit holes open wide, just waiting for us to dive in. :)

 # ▷ clouds
 *December 12, 2025*